-So much of what parents think they know for sure about food, diet, and weight is just plain wrong.
-It’s not our fault – it’s just that journalists, healthcare providers, educators, bloggers, and influencers all promote weight control and intentional weight loss (AKA dieting) as if it is good, healthy, and necessary.
+So much of what we think we know about food, diet, and weight is just plain wrong.
+It’s not our fault.
+After all, journalists, healthcare providers, educators, bloggers, and influencers all promote dieting.
+Of course, they may call it weight control, a healthy lifestyle, or something else.

-So, gather round, rebel parents, and read on for a literature review of the three most important articles you need to read about intentional weight loss, dieting, fat, “obesity” and weight epidemics that aren’t actually epidemic at all.
-It takes a lot of guts to go against the current cultural norms, but rest assured that science firmly supports a non-diet, weight-neutral approach to health.
+Read on for the five most important articles you need to read about intentional weight loss.
+Let’s look at dieting, fat, “obesity” and weight epidemics that aren’t actually epidemic at all.
+It takes a lot of guts to go against the current cultural norms.
+But rest assured that science firmly supports a non-diet, weight-neutral approach to parenting.

 1. “Obesity” isn’t an epidemic, it’s not deadly, it doesn’t cause disease, and weight loss doesn’t work